ahmadalli/public-notes/docs/0060-home-errands/010-cleanup.md

 ### Surfaces

-For surfaces, 'all-in-one' cleaning products like this [this one][hg-toilet-general] work effectively.
+For surfaces, 'all-in-one' cleaning products like [this one][hg-toilet-general] work effectively.
 I usually spray the whole bathroom with it and then wipe it off with a cloth.

 ### Sink